health threat

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka, the overcrowded capital city of Bangladesh, has ranked first on the list of cities with the worst air quality with an AQI score of 183 at 9:25am this morning (April 17, 2025).
+Dhaka, the overcrowded capital city of Bangladesh, has ranked 27th on the list of cities with the worst air quality with an AQI score of 71 at 9:50 am this morning (September 28, 2025).

-Today’s air was classified as ‘unhealthy,’ referring to a severe health threat, according to the AQI index.
-Yesterday’s (April 16) air quality marked unhealthy for sensitive groups with an AQI score of 133.
+Today Dhaka’s air was classified as ‘moderate,’ referring to a light health threat, according to the AQI index.

 When the AQI value for particle pollution is between 50 and 100, air quality is considered ‘moderate’, usually sensitive individuals should consider limiting prolonged outdoor exertion, between 101 and 150, air quality is considered ‘unhealthy for sensitive groups’, between 150 and 200 is ‘unhealthy’, between 201 and 300 is said to be 'very unhealthy', while a reading of 301+ is considered 'hazardous', posing serious health risks to residents.

-Nepal’s Kathmandu, Senegal’s Dakar, and Vietnam’s Hanoi cities respectively occupied the second, third and fourth spots on the list, with AQI scores of 170, 167 and 160 respectively.
+Democratic Republic of the Congo’s Kinshasa, Qatar’s Doha and Pakistan’s Lahore cities respectively occupied the first, second and third spots on the list, with AQI scores of 202, 201, and 181 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.